 Now, if someone can tell me where to find valid HWID’s, I’d appreciate it, as the config file doesn’t have them any more.
 Note: this doesn’t fix the script as a whole.
 Seems to be pretty broken ATM.

 So, you made it here – well done.

 All donations towards infrastructure & Chromebooks are gratefully received.
 You can use one of the buttons in the sidebar to do so.

 Please note: regardless of donation, I do not provide support for putting Windows on Chromebooks, as a matter of choice.

-Please also note – this website, and my exploits therein, have absolutely no association with my employer.
+Please also note: this website, and my exploits herein, have absolutely no association with my employer.